Skip to content ↓

 A warm welcome to the Resilient Robins Class page.

-Our Resilient Robins Year 6 class are taught by Miss Wiltshire and supported by Mrs Richardson, Mrs Dammes, Mrs Ruff and Miss Weldon.
+Our Resilient Robins Year 6 class are taught by Miss Wiltshire and supported by Mrs Richardson, Mrs Ruff and Miss Weldon.

 This page will showcase the amazing work that has been taking place in class and also have important information.